 Don’t save your passwords on any browser.
 It might be convenient and it might be tempting but it compromises your security.
 Stop saving passwords on your browser starting now!

-Use a password manager, which is a much more secure option to saving your passwords.
-Password managers like NordPass will help you store all your passwords in one place and will protect them with AES-256 encryption.
+Use a password manager, which is a much more secure option to saving your passwords. password manager like NordPass will help you store all your passwords in one place and will protect them with AES-256 encryption.
 This means that no one, not even hackers or governments, can view or steal them.

 And if you are lacking ideas how to create strong passwords for new accounts, then NordPass random password generator will help you too.